 National Institute of Allergy and Infectious Diseases ("NIAID/HHS").
 In September 2013, NIAID/HHS contracted with us for the development of BCX4430 as a treatment for Marburg, and subsequently, Ebola virus disease.
 NIAID/HHS, part of the National Institutes of Health, made an initial award of \$5.0 million to us.
-On February 12, 2015, NIAID/HHS exercised an additional option under the contract, which provides \$2.7 million to us for i.v.
-BCX4430 IND enablement and submission. \$25.0 million of option funding has been awarded under the NIAID/HHS contract to date and total funding under the contract could be up to \$29.1 million, if all contract options are exercised.
+A total of \$29.9 million of initial and option funding has been awarded under the NIAID/HHS contract to date and total funding under the contract could be up to \$34.0 million, if all contract options are exercised.
 The goals of this contract, including amendments, are to file IND applications for i.v. and i.m.
 BCX4430 for the treatment of Marburg virus disease, to conduct an initial Phase 1 human clinical trial, as well as to study BCX4430 as a treatment for Ebola virus disease.

-The contract with NIAID/HHS is a cost-plus-fixed-fee contract.
-That is, we are entitled to receive reimbursement for all costs incurred in accordance with the contract's provisions that are related to the development of BCX4430 plus a fixed fee, or profit.
-NIAID/HHS will make periodic assessments of progress, and the continuation of the contract is based on our performance, the timeliness and quality of deliverables, and other factors.
-The government has rights under certain contract clauses to terminate this contract.
-This contract is terminable by the government at any time for breach or without cause.
+The contracts with BARDA/HHS and NIAID/HHS are cost-plus-fixed-fee contracts.
+That is, we are entitled to receive reimbursement for all costs incurred in accordance with the contracts provisions that are related to the development of peramivir and BCX4430 plus a fixed fee, or profit.
+BARDA/HHS and NIAID/HHS will make periodic assessments of progress and the continuation of the contract is based on our performance, the timeliness and quality of deliverables, and other factors.
+The government has rights under certain contract clauses to terminate these contracts.
+These contracts are terminable by the government at any time for breach or without cause.